indigotech/taq-github-bot/src/data/local/github/tracks/track-4/steps/step-2.md

 After receiving the response from the server, you should save locally the `token` and the `name`.
 Use the easiest way to save these data but remember it should persist even if the user quits the application.

-Here are a few common options: local database, local preferences, local storage.
+Here are a few common options to store these data locally:
+- local database
+- local preferences
+- local storage.

 ### Error